Vaccines to Prevent Influenza (Flu)

 Topic Contents

 You can help prevent influenza (flu) by getting a flu vaccine every year, as soon as it is available.
+You cannot get the flu from the vaccine.
 The vaccine prevents most cases of the flu.
 But even when the vaccine doesn't prevent the flu, it can make symptoms less severe and reduce the chance of problems from the flu.

 • Anyone 65 years of age or older.

-• People who live in a long-term care centre, such as a nursing home or other chronic care facility.
+• People who live in a long-term care centre, such as a nursing home.

 • Adults and children 6 months and older who have long-term heart or lung problems, such as asthma.

 • People who can give the flu to others who are at high risk for problems from the flu.
-This includes all health care workers and people who live with or have close contact with people at high risk for problems from the flu.
+This includes all health care workers and close contacts of children younger than 6 months.

 Credits